 The scope of this Revenue Fiscal History exhibit includes the documentary taxes, or schedule B, of the Revenue Act of 1862, from October 1, 1862 until September 30, 1872.
-Thus, the focus is First Issue revenue stamps that show intended tax usage on each stamp.
+Thus, the vast majority are First Issue revenue stamped documents that show intended tax usage on each stamp.
+Also included are some generic (no intended usage) Second and Third issue revenue stamps on documents that were required for just 9 months.
+Some examples of Revenue Stamped Paper are also included.
+They were authorized by the Revenue Act of 1862 but were not released until mid-1865.
 Proprietary items taxed in Schedule C such as medicines, playing cards and matches are excluded as these constitute a different field of study.

-The twenty-four major tax categories or usages included in this exhibit are as follows:

-Agreement, Bank Check, Bill of Lading, Bond Surety, Bond Other, Certificate, Contract, Conveyance, Entry of Goods, Express, Foreign Exchange, Inland Exchange, Insurance, Lease, Life Insurance, Mortgage, Original Process, Power of Attorney, Probate of Will, Protest, Receipt, Sale of Ship, Telegraph and Warehouse Receipt.
+The twenty-five major tax categories or usages included in this exhibit are as follows: Agreement, Bank Check, Bill of Lading, Bill of Sale of Ship, Bond Surety, Bond Other, Certificate, Charter Party, Contract, Conveyance, Entry of Goods, Express, Foreign Exchange, Inland Exchange, Insurance, Lease, Life Insurance, Mortgage, Original Process, Power of Attorney, Probate of Will, Protest, Receipt, Telegraph and Warehouse Receipt.
 The organization is predicated by the definitions in the Revenue Act of 1862 and its subsequent amendments.
-The government statutes and schedules, along of 1862 and its subsequent amendments.
-The government statutes and schedules, along with privately printed broadsides such as the one on page 3, all listed the usages in alphabetical order, thus this exhibit follows their lead.
+The government statutes and schedules, along with privately printed broadsides such as the ones on pages 2 and 3, all listed the usages in alphabetical order, thus this exhibit follows their lead.

 Balance may appear uneven as there can be multiple items shown for a document type.

 Some categories had only one rate for one specific transaction that did not change during the entire period.
 Other categories had up to seventeen different rates or a variety of classes of documents that fit into the document type.
+This exhibit may show more than one example of a particular tax rate if the example adds to the variations that can occur or shows an important historical aspect.

 Completeness - Thirty major document types were taxed.
-This exhibit shows all but six of these categories.
-Those are: Charter Party (10 recorded), Gauger's Return (1 recorded), Lottery Ticket (none recorded), Manifest (7 recorded), Measurer's Return (none recorded) and Passage Ticket (8 recorded).
+This exhibit shows all but five of these categories.
+Those are: Gauger's Return (1 recorded), Lottery Ticket (none recorded), Manifest (7 recorded), Measurer's Return (four recorded) and Passage Ticket (8 recorded).
 Within some categories, there are tax rates with no examples recorded and rates with 1-5 recorded.
 Some of these have not been on the market in many years and therefore, they are not shown at this time.
 See Mahler, c: 1999.